 Traveling North on Hwy 101

-Traveling North on Highway 101 from Tillamook towards Bay City: As you begin to enter Bay City limits (the speed reduces to 45 MPH), turn LEFT on Warren Street (across from Habitat for Humanity Restore).
+Traveling North on Highway 101 from Tillamook towards Bay City: As you begin to enter Bay City limits (the speed reduces to 45 MPH), turn LEFT onto Warren Street.
 Turn Left on Spruce Street.

 Traveling South on Hwy 101

-Traveling South on Highway 101 from Bay City towards Tillamook: Turn RIGHT on Warren Street (across from Habitat for Humanity Restore).
+Traveling South on Highway 101 from Bay City towards Tillamook: Turn RIGHT on Warren Street.
 Turn LEFT on Spruce Street.

 Kilchis Point Activity Book